vmware/photon/docs/photon-os-troubleshooting-guide.md

 This guide covers the basics of troubleshooting systemd, packages, network interfaces, services such as SSH and Sendmail, the file system, and the Linux kernel.
 The guide includes a quick tour of the tools that you can use for troubleshooting and provides examples along the way.
 The guide also demonstrates how to access the system's log files.

-For information on how to set up and manage Photon OS, see the [Photon OS Administration Guide](https://github.com/vmware/photon/blob/master/docs/photon-admin-guide.md).
+For information on how to install and manage Photon OS, see the [Photon OS Administration Guide](https://github.com/vmware/photon/blob/master/docs/photon-admin-guide.md).

 ### Systemd and TDNF